glFusion/agenda/README.md

 Select the first day of the week for your location.

+**Week View :: Display Event Time**

+If TRUE, the Event Start Time will display next to the event (All Day events DO NOT display a start time).

+**Week View :: Display Event End Time**

+If TRUE, the Event End Time will also display next to the event (All Day events DO NOT display a end time).

+**Day View :: Event Limit**

+Limits the number of events displayed on a day.
+When there are too many events, a link that looks like “+2 more” is displayed.

+**Day View :: Time Format**

+Determines the time-text that will be displayed on each event.
+For example, 'hh:mm a' will display 12:25 am.
+See PHP date() formats for details on different formats.formats</a> for details on different formats.

+**Day View :: Display Event Time**

+If TRUE, the Event Start Time will display next to the event (All Day events DO NOT display a start time).

+**Day View :: Display Event End Time**

+If TRUE, the Event End Time will also display next to the event (All Day events DO NOT display a end time).

+**List View :: Time Format**

+Determines the time-text that will be displayed on each event.
+For example, 'hh:mm a' will display 12:25 am.
+See PHP date() formats for details on different formats.

+**List View :: Display Event Time**

+If TRUE, the Event Start Time will display next to the event (All Day events DO NOT display a start time).

+**List View :: Display Event End Time**

+If TRUE, the Event End Time will also display next to the event (All Day events DO NOT display a end time).

 ### License

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.